strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 When using Strimzi, you first deploy the Cluster Operator as the central component.
 Then you use it to deploy the operands.
 Finally, each operand might consist of multiple different components.
-For example when you deploy the Kafka cluster using the `Kafka` custom resource, it does not deploy just the Kafka brokers.
+For example, when you deploy the Kafka cluster using the `Kafka` custom resource, it does not deploy just the Kafka brokers.
-It also deploys the ZooKeeper cluster, the topic and user operators and possibly also Cruise Control or Kafka Exporter.
+It also deploys the ZooKeeper cluster, the topic and user operators, and possibly Cruise Control and Kafka Exporter.
 There are also some components which are deployed separately, such as the Drain Cleaner.

 The following list provides all the available components: